navratnavats/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem

-This is simple Spring Boot Project integrated with Thymeleaf which demonstrate these properties:- 1)It's an Employee Management System
+This is a simple Spring Boot Project integrated with Thymeleaf which demonstrates these properties:- 1)It's an Employee Management System.
-2)User can perfrom all the CRUD operations on employee 3)Employee are sorted in ASC order by there last name.
+2)User can perform all the CRUD operations on employees.
+3) Employees are sorted in ASC order by their last name.
-4)CRUD opeations are reflected in DB
+4)CRUD operations are reflected in DB

 Requirement:-
 1)MySQL